informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 <!-- TOC --><a name="command-exceptions"></a>
-## Exceptions thrown in the control part of the application
+## Exceptions thrown in the control part of the program

 We define a new exception class called `CommandException` and two subclasses: